PARIOT: Anti-Repackaging for IoT Firmware Integrity: Introduction

-Attackers can retrieve the firmware in different ways, such as obtaining it from the vendor's website, community forums, sniffing the OTA update mechanism, or dumping it directly from the device \cite{gupta2019iot}.
-Once the original firmware is obtained, she can analyze it through reverse engineering techniques to extract sensitive information such as sensitive functions, encryption keys, hard-coded credentials, or sensitive URLs.
-Thanks to such a knowledge, an attacker can craft a modified version of the firmware and try to re-distribute it in the wild, as if it was the original one \cite{mtetwa2019secure}.
+An attacker can retrieve the firmware differently, such as obtaining it from the vendor's website or community forums, sniffing the OTA update mechanism, or dumping it directly from the device \cite{gupta2019iot}.
+Once the original firmware is obtained, the attacker can analyze it through reverse engineering techniques to extract sensitive information such as encryption keys, hard-coded credentials, or internal URLs.
+Thanks to such knowledge, an attacker can craft a modified version of the firmware and try to re-distribute it in the wild as if it was the original one \cite{mtetwa2019secure}.

-This type of attack, called \emph{repackaging}, is well-known in the mobile ecosystem, where attackers alter and re-distribute thousands of Android and iOS applications \cite{MERLO2021102181}.
-Unfortunately, such a security threat is barely considered in the IoT ecosystem, especially in low-end devices where the resource constraints limit the applicability of state-of-the-art mitigation techniques such as remote attestation or signature verification.
+This type of attack called \emph{repackaging}, is well-known in the mobile ecosystem, where attackers alter and re-distribute thousands of Android and iOS applications \cite{MERLO2021102181}.
+Unfortunately, such a security threat is barely considered in the IoT ecosystem, especially in low-end devices where resource constraints limit the applicability of state-of-the-art mitigation techniques such as remote attestation or signature verification.

-Furthermore, many of the existing solutions for low-end IoT devices focus only on some parts of the delivery process (e.g., from the update server to the device), or do not perform a proper verification of the downloaded firmware and hence cannot ensure its integrity.
+Furthermore, many of the existing solutions for low-end IoT devices focus only on some parts of the delivery process (e.g., from the update server to the device) or do not perform a proper verification of the downloaded firmware and hence cannot ensure its integrity.
 For instance, Sparrow \cite{sparrow} (used by Contiki) only verifies the CRC of the image to detect errors during transmissions.

-On the other hand, recent firmware update solutions like SUIT \cite{suit} or UpKit \cite{langiu2019upkit} need to have an additional trust anchor (e.g., a signing certificate on the IoT device) or dedicated hardware, e.g., a Trusted Execution Environment \cite{asokan2018assured}, to allow verifying the integrity of the image.
-Nevertheless, the impairment of the supply chain or the delivery mechanism (e.g., the update server or the companion mobile app) could allow an attacker to inject a crafted firmware into the delivery pipeline, such as the firmware modification attack reported on commercial fitness trackers in \cite{shim2017case}.
+On the other hand, recent firmware update solutions like SUIT \cite{suit} or UpKit \cite{langiu2019upkit} need to have an additional trust anchor (e.g., a signing certificate on the IoT device) or dedicated hardware, like a Trusted Execution Environment \cite{asokan2018assured}, to allow verifying the integrity of the image.
+Nevertheless, the impairment of the supply chain or the delivery mechanism (e.g., the update server or the companion mobile app) could allow an attacker to inject a crafted firmware into the delivery pipeline, such as the firmware modification attack reported on commercial fitness trackers \cite{shim2017case}.

-Finally, existing solutions lack the support of the manual update of the device, where the owner directly loads a firmware image without any assurance of its authenticity.